johnsiddoway/blog/src/posts/2024/06/15/my-11ty-config/index.md

 eleventyExcludeFromCollections: true
 ---

 When I first created this blog to document stuff I've been learning, I didn't realize that I would also fall into the bucket of "devs who blog about their blog."
 But here I am.
 I started blogging using Ruby and Jekyll for a few reasons: I needed to learn Ruby for work; Jekyll was the recommended static site generator for Github Pages; and I just wanted something to get me started.
-After switching to [Eleventy](https://www.11ty.dev/)
+Then, when my team started to move to React, I tried a few javascript frameworks.
+I eventually settled on [Eleventy](https://www.11ty.dev/) because it did everything I wanted, and little else.
+Eleventy comes with minimal opinions about how you should use it, and comes with very little dependencies baked in.

 ```
 /